-Thanks to a streamlined project plan, the new site launched in time for the HPTN Annual Conference and an ongoing maintenance and enhancements engagements allowed for post launch improvements.
+Thanks to a streamlined project plan, the new site launched in time for the HPTN Annual Conference, and ongoing maintenance and enhancements engagements allowed for post-launch improvements.

 When the HIV Prevention Trials Network aimed to update to a modern, mobile-friendly, easy-to-maintain website, they started evaluating the capabilities of various content management systems that would meet their needs.
 They settled on Drupal 8.